mrabigail/FIRST_REP/README.md

 4) A .docx Repository Profile that discusses the choosing of the FRED repository (Respository Profile LIS 545) and

 5) A .docx document that provides additional information about citation, copyright, and human subject considerations (Additional Information LIS 545).

+The recommended data citation is in the Additional Information document, as is information about software needed to access the datadet and relevant copyright information.
 # FIRST_REP

+**USE**
+This repository is meant to be used as part of a class project, and not for personal or commercial purposes.